sjfakharian/Data-Insight-Tools/Sentiment_Analysis.md

 - **Document-level**: Classifying the sentiment of an entire document
 - **Sentence-level**: Determining sentiment expressed in individual sentences
-- **Entity and aspect-level**: Identifying sentiment toward specific aspects of entities mentioned in text[^1]
+- **Entity and aspect-level**: Identifying sentiment toward specific aspects of entities mentioned in text

-Document sentiment classification approaches can use supervised learning methods where labeled examples train the system, or unsupervised techniques that rely on sentiment lexicons and linguistic patterns[^1].
+Document sentiment classification approaches can use supervised learning methods where labeled examples train the system, or unsupervised techniques that rely on sentiment lexicons and linguistic patterns.

 #### Emotion Detection